Alfresco/docs-alfresco/search-enterprise/3.1/using/unsupported.md

 title: Unsupported features
 ---

-The following features, which were supported with Search and Insight Engine 2.x and Search Services 2.x (Solr) are not supported in the latest release for Search Enterprise 3.x (Elasticsearch).
+The following features, which were supported with Search and Insight Engine 2.x and Search Services 2.x (Solr) are not supported in the 3.1 release for Search Enterprise 3.x (Elasticsearch).

 ## Indexing